 4. Telephone Scams

 Telephone scams can be hard to spot.
-The more you know about the usual tricks of scammers, the more likely you are to avoid scams.
+The more you know about the usual tricks of scammers, though, the more likely you are to avoid scams.

 One of the most common telephone scams is when someone calls you claiming to be from your bank.
 They might tell you that there is an issue with your account and ask you to confirm your account details or card number.
 Your bank will never ask for this kind of information over the phone.
 Do not share any of your information over the phone.